fsasaki/myBot/readme.md

 accesstokens.accessTokenAPIAIdevelopers = {"en" : "developers token for English", "de" : "developers token for German"};
 ```

+## Enlarge entities with Wikidata

+Questions often contain entities, like "Karl May" in "when is the birthday of Karl May".
+You can use knowledge source like
+[Wikidata](https://www.wikidata.org/wiki/Wikidata:Main_Page) to fill your lists of entities.
+For example, we can get more than 20.000 labels for the entity "givenname", used in the forehand mentioned query.

 ## Installation in herkoku

 Below is what you need to do to install the bot in the heroku cloud service.